broilo/UFC-project/data-mining/README.md

 ## Instagram:

-* Mateus: Scrape face and body images from Conor McGregor and Khabib Nurmagomenov
+* Mateus: Scrape face and body images from Conor McGregor and Khabib Nurmagomedov

 ## Google Images:

-* Carlisson: Scrape face and body images from Conor McGregor and Khabib Nurmagomenov
+* Carlisson: Scrape face and body images from Conor McGregor and Khabib Nurmagomedov